ecom.biz

 It scales with you

-Shopify powers single-product stores doing $500/month and brands like Gymshark doing $500 million/year.
+Shopify powers single-product stores and high-volume brands like Gymshark.
 You won't outgrow it.

 Most stores stay on Basic for their first year.
 Upgrade when the better reporting pays for itself.